by Texas Homesteader ~

 Perfect-Sized Pouch To Hold It All

-I found this small unused fabric pencil case that’s the perfect size.
+I found a small unused fabric pencil case that’s the perfect size.
 So here’s what else I packed inside.

-So instead, I’d always cringe as I’m forced to use one of the plastic-wrapped flimsy plastic knives for the one simple act of cutting our burger in half.
+So instead, I’d always cringe as I was forced to use one of the plastic-wrapped flimsy plastic knives for the one simple act of cutting our burger in half.